clemsos/writings/_quora/2018-08-22-Why-were-the-US-and-NATO-so-worried-about-communism-Why-couldnt-both-co-exist-without-the-Cold-War-Were-any-efforts-made-by-either-the-USSR-or-the-US-to-trade-peacefully-without-conflict.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to Why were the US and NATO so worried about communism?
+    Why were the US and NATO so worried about communism?
 Why couldn\'t both co-exist without the Cold War?
 Were any efforts made by either the USSR or the US to trade peacefully without conflict? - Quora